YuevUwU/apex-live-overlay/README.md

 # Apex Live Overlay

-## Setup

-Please follow the instructions at <https://apexliveapi.com/docs/quickstart/python/>.
-You don't need to re-run `protoc`.

 ## Status
 - [x] Live-update (test by `emulate.py` for short term and `emulate-once.py` for long term)
 - [ ] Test in Apex Legend (I need my friend to test it b/c I run Apex with Steam error on my PC)
 - [ ] Show rank and score from DGS API
 - [ ] Calculate rank and score (Unknown Implementability)
 - [ ] Improve project structure

+## Setup

+1. Please follow the instructions at <https://apexliveapi.com/docs/quickstart/python/>.
+You don't need to re-run `protoc`.
+2. Modify `team_data` to what you want to display.

 ## Run